-- Aggregate (including clean aggregate), sediment, dust, etc. leaving the road surface and entering ditches, catch basins, or waterways - Asphalt (runoff or spilled) entering ditches, catch basins, or waterways. - Appropriate handling and disposal of excess material and grindings.
+- Aggregate (including clean aggregate), sediment, dust, etc. leaving the road surface and entering ditches, catch basins, or waterways - Asphalt (runoff or spilled) entering ditches, catch basins, or waterways. - Appropriate handling and disposal of excess material and grindings. - c) Best management practices for MCPW will be to:

-- Perform activity in dry weather conditions. - Examine your work area on the Environmentally Sensitive Zone maps for this activity category.
-If in doubt, check with supervisor.
-Determine if there are any "caution" areas.
+- Perform activity in dry weather conditions. - Examine your work area on the Environmental Viewer for site-specific considerations.
+If in doubt, check with supervisor or the Environmental Specialist.